Open educational resources: Institutional support

 A large part of the early work on open educational resources was funded by universities and foundations such as the William and Flora Hewlett Foundation, which was the main financial supporter of open educational resources in the early years and has spent more than $110 million in the 2002 to 2010 period, of which more than $14 million went to MIT.
 The Shuttleworth Foundation, which focuses on projects concerning collaborative content creation, has contributed as well.
 With the British government contributing £5.7m, institutional support has also been provided by the UK funding bodies JISC and HEFCE.
 The JISC/HEFCE UKOER Programme (Phase 3 from October 2011 – October 2012) was meant to build on sustainable procedure indicated in the first two phases eventually expanding in new directions that connect Open Educational Resources to other fields of work.

 United Nations Educational, Scientific and Cultural Organization (UNESCO) is taking a leading role in "making countries aware of the potential of OER."
 The organisation has instigated debate on how to apply OERs in practice and chaired vivid discussions on this matter through its International Institute of Educational Planning (IIEP).
 Believing that OERs can widen access to quality education, particularly when shared by many countries and higher education institutions, UNESCO also champions OERs as a means of promoting access, equity and quality in the spirit of the Universal Declaration of Human Rights.
 In 2012 the Paris OER Declaration was approved during the 2012 OER World Congress held at UNESCO's headquarters in Paris.

 As of 2022, many institutions of higher education provide a broad range of support for instructors and faculty incorporating open practices, including the adoption, modification and creation of OER.
 Support provided may include financial stipends, course release, instructional design assistance, research expertise and recognition in retention, promotion and tenure.
+Manowaluilou (2020) conducted research on the use of Open Educational Resources (OER) in higher education, particularly focusing on their role in enhancing academic English writing.
+The study highlights that OER can serve as valuable supplemental resources for students, potentially alleviating the need for professors to dedicate significant time and resources to teaching writing skills.
+This approach may improve learning efficiency and accessibility within academic environments.